 Bacalhau à Brás

-“Bacalhau à Brás” is one of the most beloved traditional Portuguese dishes, and is made by sautéing flaked salt cod with finely chopped onions until they are soft and fragrant, then mixing in crispy, golden strips of fried potatoes.
-This savory base is bound together with creamy scrambled eggs, before a generous sprinkle of fresh parsley and black olives are often added as a garnish.
-Widely considered the epitome of Lisbon’s comfort food, Bacalhau à Brás is both hearty and deeply nostalgic for locals.
-It’s a dish that perfectly embodies the unpretentious side of Lisbon’s cuisine.
+“Bacalhau à Brás” is one of the most beloved traditional Portuguese dishes.
+Made by sautéing flaked salt cod with finely chopped onions until soft, then mixing in golden strips of fried potatoes (i.e. crisps!).
+This savory base is bound together with scrambled eggs, before a generous sprinkle of fresh parsley and black olives are often added as a garnish.
+Widely considered the epitome of Lisbon’s comfort food, Bacalhau à Brás is hearty, unpretentious and nostalgic for locals.

 Bacalhau com Natas

-Bacalhau com Natas is another popular food in Lisbon, known for its creamy and comforting characteristics – like eating a creamy duvet.
+Bacalhau com Natas is another popular food in Lisbon, known for its creamy and comforting characteristics – like eating a duvet.
 This dish typically includes layers of salted cod, potatoes, onions, and a rich béchamel-like sauce made with cream.
-It may not look like much, and gets a bit samey towards the end, in my view, but it will fill you right up after a big day of pounding Lisbon’s seven hills!
-If none of these three codfish dishes do it for you, then no worries, as there are literally hundreds of other ways that the Portuguese people prepare salted cod.
+It may not look like much, and gets a bit samey towards the end, but it will certainly fill you up after a day of pounding Lisbon’s seven hills.
+There are literally hundreds of ways that Portuguese people prepare salted cod, so if none of the above take your fancy, there’s plenty of other options.

 Gambas à Guilho